wdsheng999/gre_preparation/math/exercises/hard.md

 ans:ACE my:CE
 要每一个选项都检查

-68.For a certain probability experiment,the probability that event A will occur is 1/2 and the probability that event B will occur is 1/3.Which of the following values could be the probability that the event AuB(that is,the event A or B,or both)will occur?
+68. For a certain probability experiment,the probability that event A will occur is 1/2 and the probability that event B will occur is 1/3.Which of the following values could be the probability that the event AuB(that is,the event A or B,or both)will occur?
 Indicate all such values.